hamidthri/mlp_custom/README.md

 ```

 ## Network Configuration

-Define the architecture of your neural network by specifying the number of nodes and activation functions for each layer in the layers dictionary. name of each layer has to be __Danse?__.
+Define the architecture of your neural network by specifying the number of nodes and activation functions for each layer in the `layers` dictionary.
+The name of each layer should be in the format `Danse*i*`. `n` represents the number of neurons in each layer, and `'activation'` specifies the activation function for each layer.

 ```
 layers = {